nilsbunger/parcel-browser/README.md

     - Shapely (geometry manipulation)
     - GeoPandas (GeoDataFrame and GeoSeries), which includes pandas for data analysis and shapely for geometry manipulation.
 - Front end:
-    - OpenLayers map viewer (see, for example, map.ts)
+  - React
+  - Deck.gl (for mapping using webgl)
+  - Some older pages using Shapely and react-table (react-table is kind of a nightmare)

-When you're working on the code, you'll want the docs open for Shapely, GeoPandas, and Django querysets and GeoDjango.
+When you're working on the code, you'll want the docs open for Shapely, GeoPandas, Django querysets and GeoDjango.
 You can google for all of them.

 # Management commands